unfoldingWord/bible-reference-rcl/README.md

 # Bible Reference Navigation RCL

-A Headless Library for Bible Reference Navigation
+A Headless UI Library for Bible Reference Navigation

 ## installing
 do